yaseenkady/tree.pro/tree/14_metabolic/4_hco3/metabolic_acidosis/non_anion_gap_metabolic_acidosis.md

 Anion gap less than 12.

-Caused by Cl-HCO3 exchanger, which balances HCO3 with Cl, or increase in HCl, which adds Cl and used HCO3.
+Cl-HCO3 exchanger balances HCO3 with Cl.

+HCl uses HCO3 and adds Cl.

 154 NaCl solution increases Na (140) by 14 and Cl (100) by 54, and Cl becomes HCl.